CNX-GIREVE/GIREVE_Tech_OCPI_V2.1.1/integration_guidelines.md

 The CPO connected to GIREVE through OCPI have two options to manage and “publish” B2B tariffs:

-**B2B tariffs are described in roaming agreements** : The description and the commitment related to tariffs are contained in roaming agreements signed on the GIREVE connect place:
+**<ins>B2B tariffs are described in roaming agreements</ins>**: The description and the commitment related to tariffs are contained in roaming agreements signed on the GIREVE connect place:

 -   Tariffs applied for a contract between an eMSP and a CPO are defined and negotiated, using the GIREVE connect place, before signature of the roaming agreement by both parts.
 -   In case of tariff updates, the CPO and the eMSP must sign an amendment whose management is fully automated.